blbadger/blbadger.github.io/smaller-lms-3.md

     return
 ```

 Unforunately, application of Newton's method (even for relatively large `loss_constant` values) results in explosion of loss rather than minimization when applied to a language task.
-This can be shown to be a problem of numerical stability.
+This can be shown to be a problem of numerical stability, specifically in the dimensionality of the output that we reduce during loss computation (as we will see later).
 To work around this problem, we can exploit the additive property of gradients, which can be stated as follows: the gradient of the sum of elements is the sum of the gradients.
 To be precise,

 $$
 \nabla_{\theta} \sum_n \Bbb L(O_n(a, \theta), y_n)) \\